eecn/Hyperspectral-Classification/README.md

   * `python main.py --model hamida --dataset PaviaU --training_sample 0.5 --patch_size 7 --epoch 50 --cuda 0`
     This runs on GPU the 3D CNN from Hamida et al. on the Pavia University dataset with a patch size of 7, using 50% of the samples for training and optimizing for 50 epochs.

+## License information

+Code for the DeepHyperX toolbox is dual licensed depending on applications, research or commercial.

+---

+### COMMERCIAL PURPOSES

+Please contact the ONERA [www.onera.fr/en/contact-us](www.onera.fr/en/contact-us) for additional information or directly the authors Nicolas Audebert or Bertrand Le Saux.

+---

+### RESEARCH AND NON COMMERCIAL PURPOSES

+##### Code license

+For research and non commercial purposes, all the code and documentation is released under the GPLv3 license:

+Copyright (c) 2018 ONERA and IRISA, Nicolas Audebert, Bertrand Le Saux, Sébastien Lefèvre.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+PLEASE ACKNOWLEDGE THE ORIGINAL AUTHORS AND PUBLICATION ACCORDING TO THE REPOSITORY github.com/nshaud/DeepHyperx OR IF NOT AVAILABLE:
+Nicolas Audebert, Bertrand Le Saux and Sébastien Lefèvre "Deep Learning for Classification of Hyperspectral Data: A comparative review", IEEE Geosciences and Remote Sensing Magazine, 2019.